Have you heard cleaning cast iron is too much work? Has it kept you from even wanting to give cast iron a try?

 One more thing, I follow the same steps of washing regardless of what I have made in my cast iron.
-Not all cooking will require the scraper, so I only use that when there is food to scrape out, but otherwise, it’s the same.
+Not all cooking will require a scraper, so I only use that when there is food to scrape out, but otherwise, it’s the same.

 Step 2 is Drying

-Leaving it to air dry can cause your pan to start to rust over time because iron plus water plus air causes a chemical reaction that results in rust.
-To keep this from happening, you should always dry your cast iron right away.
+Leaving it to air dry can cause your pan to rust because iron plus water plus air causes a chemical reaction that results in rust.
+To keep this from happening, you should always dry your cast iron pan right away.

 Step 3 is Oiling